pernillelorup/AppDevelopmentFeatures/README.md

 #### MainActivity

-Inside onCreate() in MainActivity make an setOnClickListener() on the send button from activity_main.xml
+Inside onCreate() in MainActivity make a setOnClickListener() on the send button from activity_main.xml

 ```kotlin
 private val requestSendSms: Int = 2